- Home

 I paid tax while working in Australia, can I get a tax refund now that I am in New Zealand?

 You may be eligible for a partial or full tax refund, depending on how much you earned while working in Australia.
-At the end of the Australian financial year (30th June).
-You can do your tax return online or request forms at the Australian Taxation Office e-Tax website.
-Altenatively you can contact the Austalian Tax Office by telephone on +61 2 6216 1111 during Australian office hours
+At the end of the Australian financial year (30 June) you can complete your tax return online or request forms at the Australian Taxation Office e-Tax website.
+Alternatively you can contact the Austalian Taxation Office by telephone on +61 2 6216 1111 during Australian office hours.

 Are New Zealand or Australian citizens able to access their superannuation if they have permanently departed Australia?

-For more information regarding superannuation in Australia visit www.ato.gov.au/super.
+For information regarding superannuation in Australia please visit www.ato.gov.au/super

 I am retired and want to move to Australia.
 Can I get the pension in Australia?

-Retired New Zealand citizens receiving the New Zealand Superannuation who wish to move to Australia, must consult with WINZ as part of the process.
-For information on the agreement in place between Australia and New Zealand on pensions, visit Family and Community Services.
+Retired New Zealand citizens receiving New Zealand superannuation who wish to move to Australia must consult with Work and Income New Zealand as part of the process.
+For information on the agreement in place between Australia and New Zealand on pensions, visit Services Australia.

 The pension in Australia is both asset and means tested.
-For more information regarding the payment levels of pension in Australia, and what the asset and income thresholds are, go to http://www.centrelink.gov.au.
+To find out what the asset and income thresholds are, please visit this website.

-- Centrelink website - www.centrelink.gov.au Centrelink also provide a series of factsheets outling what payment rates are made for each type of benefit - go to Centrelink's Payments page for details.
-For telephone numbers for Centrelink International Services, including free call numbers from a number of countries, please click here.
-Alternatively, Centrelink International Services can be contacted by: Fax: +61 3 6222 2799.
+Services Australia administers social security payments on behalf of the Australian Government.
+Services Australia also provide a series of factsheets outling what payment rates are made for each type of benefit - visit their payments page for details.
+For international telephone numbers for Services Australia, including free call numbers, please visit this website.

 - New South Wales www.det.nsw.edu.au